 Number 1: Green Pole Beans

-If you grow the right type, you can also harvest them as dried beans for soups, stews and baked beans, after you have had your fill of green beans.
+If you grow the right type, you can also harvest them as dried beans for soups, stews, and baked beans, after you have had your fill of green beans.
 Just leave them on the vine to dry and harvest before you have a freeze.
 Good multi-purpose beans I have grown include Kentucky Wonder Pole Beans and Scarlett Runner Beans (flowers are also edible).

-You can grow quite a large number of beans on a teepee trellis set up.
-5 or more branches or bamboo poles tied at the top make a good trellis in a smaller foot print.
+You can grow quite a large number of beans on a teepee trellis setup.
+5 or more branches or bamboo poles tied at the top make a good trellis in a smaller footprint.

-Number 2: Spinach or Kale
+Number 2: Kale

 Number 3: Onions/garlic

 Many recipes have one, or more, of these in them, making them a good storage staple.
-Onions can be planted in a relatively small space and you can harvest them from the time they grow a stem to when they are fully grown, gradually thinning your planting to 4″ apart.
-I like to grow mine in blocks – ending up with 2’x2′ block, yielding 18 full-size onions and 30-40 green onions as I thin.
-Onions can be diced and dried or frozen, pickled, kept whole if properly cured and a storage type (they will last for months).
+Onions can be planted in a relatively small space and you can harvest them from when they grow a stem to when they are fully grown, gradually thinning your planting to 4″ apart.
+I like to grow mine in blocks – ending up with a 2’x2′ block, yielding 18 full-size onions and 30-40 green onions as we thin.
+Onions are also great to tuck in amongst other plantings – they can help deter pests!

 Number 4: Winter Squash

 If you need some ideas on how to get your garden started, try the Simple Guide To Starting a Food Garden on a Budget.
-If you are confused about what can be direct-seeded when, check out the Garden Planning Calendar on the National Garden Association website – it’s FREE.
+If you are confused about what can be direct-seeded and when, check out the Garden Planning Calendar on the National Garden Association website – it’s FREE.

 The most important thing to grow?
 What you, and your loved ones, will eat and enjoy eating.
 That’s what we do and it works every time.